BUYER'S GUIDE · LARGE FAMILY

 Primo Oval XL 400

 For a family that cooks smoke + fast grill in the same session, the Primo Oval XL does something unique: oval shape creating two real heat zones (direct + indirect) in one chamber.
 Picture a Sunday of paella + ribs: ribs in indirect at 120 °C and, halfway through, you open the grate and grill steak or veg over direct on the other side.
-No moving food, no opening and closing 20 times, no temperature loss.
+No moving food, no temperature loss.
 51 cm of usable length, 116 kg, made in USA.
 Drawbacks: narrower accessory ecosystem and fluctuating Spanish availability.

 Pros